The Water Magician (novel series): Reception

 Lauren Orsini of Anime News Network gave the first light novel volume a score of 2/5 stars, writing, "Did anyone else read My Side of the Mountain by Jean Craighead George when they were a kid and vowed to run away from home and live a self-sufficient life in the forest along with their trusty pet hawk?
 That's a high I've been chasing since childhood, and I nearly found it between the pages of The Water Magician."
 She added, "So Ryo comes with [Abel], and the pair battle their way through the jungle, and then the mountains, until they reach the Adventurer's Guild, turn in the magic stones they found in all those wyverns they one-shotted, level up their ranks, and oh look, it's suddenly a very cookie-cutter isekai story that you could find anywhere...
 You also won't be surprised to hear that Ryo is (yawn) the strongest person in the Adventurer's Guild.
 So much for this story's strong start.
 This is only the first volume, but I won't be reading the second."

+On the website "goodreads": first volume has a 4.19/5 rating based upon 522 total votes.